DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

             - at regular intervals, the team reviews their effective and adjusts for improvement
         - Several methodologies have emerged that take these Agile principles and define specific processes around them:
             - **Scrum**: a management framework that teams use to self-organize and work towards a common goal; it describes a set of meetings, tools, and roles for efficient project delivery, allowing teams to self-manage, learn from experience, and adapt to change; named from the daily team meetings, called scrums
+                - It is an agile model that help agile teams to work together and deliver complex products
+                - primarily used for software dev but has grown to be accepted within other industries
+                - provides a set of rules, practices and roles to put the agile prinicples into action
             - **Kanban**: a visual system used to manage and keep track of work as it moves through a process; the word kanban is Japanese for "card you can see"; Kanban teams focus on reducing the time a project (or user story) takes from start to finish, using a kanban board and continuously improving their flow of work
             - **Rapid Application Development (RAD)**: an agile software development approach that focuses more on ongoing software projects and user feedback and less on following a strict plan, emphasizing rapid prototyping over planning
             - **Rational Unified Process (RUP)**: an agile software development methodology that splits the project life cycle into four phases: